 The mum crowns will be about twice the size of the pan holding the mums.
 We use a 9” pan that will yield around an 18” crown.
 When spacing them in the field, we plan on 20” crowns so the plants don’t touch each other.
 If they touch, they produce ‘bald spots’ where the foliage doesn’t grow.

-We use a terra cotta colored pan.
+We use a plastic terra cotta colored pan.
 The sun gets pretty hot in Kansas, so we shied away from the black pans.

 9” X 6.25” Round Terra Cotta Mum Pan (Pot)